Difficult decisions usually involve some risk due to the uncertainty around the consequences of our choices.

 - Life Expectancy: You might wonder whether old technology is immune to being displaced by innovative ones; it’s not.
 However, the matter of fact is that the older the technology, the more users it has, and the more problematic and slow its replacement would be.
 In his landmark book Antifragile, Nassim Taleb describes the life expectancy of a good idea to be at least as long as its age today.
 Architecture that is 100 years old will probably live for another 100.

-Business models need to be constantly revised and updated to stay ahead of the competition and offer the best value to your clients.
+Business models must be constantly revised and updated to stay ahead of the competition and offer the best value to your clients.
 In contrast, technology is simply the vehicle transporting business value from your production lines to the end-user.
 A bit more on that will be presented in the next two sections.

 2.2 Focusing on Business Value